Junaid Khan (cricketer)

-Mohammad Junaid Khan (جنید خان; born 24 December 1989) is a Pakistani international cricketer who bowls left arm fast.
-He is the first player from Swabi to qualify for the Pakistan national cricket team.
+Mohammad Junaid Khan (جنید خان; born 24 December 1989) is a Pakistani cricket coach and former cricketer who played for the Pakistan national cricket team from 2011 to 2019.
 His cousin, the leg-spinner Yasir Shah, followed his path later.
+Junaid Khan was a member of the Pakistan team that won the 2017 ICC Champions Trophy.

 After an injury to Sohail Tanvir on the eve of the 2011 World Cup, Khan was called up as his replacement, with no experience in international cricket.
 Khan did not play in the tournament, and later made his One Day International debut in April 2011.
 In June that year Khan represented Lancashire County Cricket Club in English domestic cricket.

 In August 2018, he was one of 33 players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).

 Career

 Sighting

-No cricketer had come from Swabi before and Khan didn't take an interest in cricket initially.
+No cricketer had come from Swabi before and Khan did not take an interest in cricket initially.
 He played with tape-ball and was introduced to hard ball set up by his cousin.
 At age 16 he was measured as the fastest bowler in the NWFP Twenty/20 competition.
 Khan said, "Some of my team mates suggested that I should go for the Under 17 trials Abbottabad.
 I was in two minds but afterwards I was relieved that I attended the trials, as Ehteshamuddin spotted me and told me that I had potential and that I should go to Lahore".

 Early domestic career

 Khan made his first-class debut on 24 January 2007 at the age of 17.
 Playing for Abbottabad against Multan, his first wicket was that of Majid Majeed.
 The match ended in a draw and Khan finished with four wickets for 57 runs (4/57).
-For four years he took wickets consistently for his domestic team Abottabad and he was the team's chief strike bowler.
+For four years he took wickets consistently for his domestic team Abbottabad and he was the team's chief strike bowler.
 He also played for Abbottabad Falcons in the Faysal Bank Twenty20.

 In the 2008/09 season, Khan represented the Khan Research Laboratories cricket team and played for them in the final of the 2008/09 Quaid-i-Azam Trophy; he took a single wicket in the match as his team lost to Sialkot.
 Khan also played for Pakistan A. In the unofficial Test series between Pakistan A and Sri Lanka A in 2010, Khan was his team's leading wicket-taker with ten from two matches.